natecraddock/nvim-find/README.md

 ## Search (`ripgrep`)
 **Non-transient**.
 Search files in the current working directory with ripgrep with a preview.

 This finder shows a preview of the match in context of the file.
+The results are grouped by file, and <kbd>tab</kbd> can be used to expand or collapse a file's group.
 After choosing a result the lines are also sent to the quickfix list for later reference.

 Example mapping: